 2. One pan honey garlic chicken with sweet potatoes & green beans

 One of my lovely followers sent me this recipe, but it called for thighs and I didn’t have any.
-So, I searched for a recipe that had breasts and altered it a bit.
+So, I searched for a recipe that had breasts and altered it.
 For instance, I use sweet potatoes instead of regular potatoes, and green beans instead of broccoli.
 The original recipe (with chicken breasts not thighs) is right here on Damn Delicious!

 - 3 tbs olive oil